byexamples/byexample/docs/advanced/shebang.md

 --
 -->

-# Changing the runner: Shebang
+# Changing the Runner: Shebang

 The examples are executed by a specific runner based on the language of the examples.